MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-avalara-provider.md

 [!include [banner](includes/banner.md)]

-This article provides information about how to set up the Avalara provider in Dynamics 365 Intelligent Order Management.
+This article explains how to set up the Avalara provider in Dynamics 365 Intelligent Order Management.

 Avalara is software for automated tax compliance.
-The Avalara provider enables Intelligent Order Management to validate addresses and calculate tax from Avalara.
+By using the Avalara provider, Intelligent Order Management can validate addresses and calculate tax by using Avalara.

 For more information about Avalara, see the [Avalara website](https://www.avalara.com/us/en/index.html).

 ## Prerequisites

-To set up the Avalara provider, you need to have an Avalara developer account.
+To set up the Avalara provider, you need an Avalara developer account.
 To create an account, go to the [Avalara get started page](https://www.avalara.com/us/en/get-started.html).

 ## Set up the provider